Message about use of cookies

 Gravel Hill

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 The land was used in the past to excavate oil shales.

 Investigation was undertaken using documents about the site, a site visit and water sampling and laboratory analysis.
 A very low risk was identified for human health, controlled water and environmental receptors.
 The investigation showed that the land was not contaminated land.